 Nail disorders are common among infants and children.
-Usually these are simply a cosmetic problem and no need for concern.
+Usually, these are simply a cosmetic problem and no need for concern.
 Here are a few of the most commonly seen disorders:

 1. Beau’s lines.
 These appear as indentations that run across the nails.
 In infants, these lines are commonly seen after birth.
-In older children they can be seen after a high fever or uncommonly, can be a sign of zinc deficiency.
+In older children they can be seen after a high fever or uncommonly, which can be a sign of zinc deficiency.

 2. Koilonychia (spoon nails).
 These nails have a soft texture and appear scooped out, due to the thin, soft nature of a young child’s nails.
 They often occur on thumbs and big toes.
 Uncommonly, koilonychias has been linked to iron deficiency.

 3. Onycholysis.
 In this condition, a fingernail becomes separated from the nail bed.
 In children, this is usually due to trauma but can sometimes be seen with autoimmune diseases as well.

 4. Onychoschizia.
 The ends of the fingernails become frayed and split in this common condition.
 Commonly seen in the first few years of life, onychoschizia is usually present on the thumbs and big toes and thought to be due to repeated trauma, thumbsucking, and nail-biting.

 5. Onychomadesis.
 Typically in this condition, all of the nails will separate from the nail bed at the cuticle and peel off completely.
 These shedding nails can be associated with viral infections, particularly hand, foot, mouth disease, measles, and Kawasaki disease, or any other infection that causes a high fever.

 6. Paronychia.
 This is due to an infection that occurs on or near the edge of the nail.
 Symptoms include redness, swelling, and a puss-filled area in the corner of the nail.